Czech Car Brands (manufacturer car companies, logos)

 Czech Car Brands

-The Czech Republic has very strong roots in the automotive industry: it occupies a leading position in terms of the number of cars produced per capita, second only to Slovakia.
-By the level of development of transport production, this country is in sixth place in Europe.
-Particularly rapid growth is observed in the 21st century: the Czech Republic entered the top 20 states, producing over 1 million cars a year.
+The Czech Republic has very strong roots in the automotive industry: per capita, it is the leader, second only to Slovakia.
+The country ranks sixth in Europe in terms of transportation production.
+Particularly rapid growth has been observed in the XXI century: the Czech Republic has become one of the top twenty countries producing more than 1 million cars annually.

-Czech car brands represent a well-developed industry, with over a million cars being produced in this country a year.
-Major brands: Skoda Auto, Kaipan, MTX, Praga, Tatra, Motors Luka EV.
+The Czech car industry is well-developed, with more than 1 million cars produced in the country each year.
+The major brands are Skoda Auto, Kaipan, MTX, Praga, Tatra, and Motors Luka EV.

-The dominant brands in the industry are Skoda Auto, Tatra, Karosa, which occupy the first three lines of the rating.
-Other manufacturers have also proven themselves well in the EU.
-Since 1897 (the beginning of the country’s automotive industry), their number has increased significantly.
-In the mid-90s of the last century, the German concern Volkswagen entered the market, significantly intensifying cooperation with Czech companies.
+The dominant brands in the industry are Skoda Auto, Tatra, and Karosa, which occupy the top three positions in the ranking.
+Other manufacturers are also well-established in the EU.
+Since 1897 (the beginning of the country’s automobile industry), their number has increased significantly.
+In the mid-90s of the last century, the German concern Volkswagen entered the market and significantly intensified cooperation with Czech companies.

 Skoda Auto